 - The pot was not clean and there was some bacteria in the Instant Pot liner that affected the incubation.

 - The quality of the sweetened condensed milk.

 - The milk had an inconsistency that did not affect the taste, but affected the incubation and final texture.

 I will also add that I have never had the yogurt come out stringy when I use Fairlife milk.
-It is the most fail-proof milk I have used, no matter what brand of sweetener or starter I use.
+It is the most fail-proof milk I have used, no matter the brand of sweetener or starter.

 My last batch was in the fridge for 7-10 days.
 If you’re worried you’re not going to eat it all, yogurt freezes beautifully!

-You can keep it in your Instant Pot liner with a lid or covered with plastic wrap, or you can scoop it into a tupperware, individual mason jars/glass/plastic containers.
+You can keep it in your Instant Pot liner with a lid or covered with plastic wrap.
+Scoop it into a tupperware, individual mason jars, or glass/plastic containers.
 These glass jars with lids are the perfect size for individual portions that you can reuse!

 Lisa Childs is the food blogger behind Tried, Tested, and True Instant Pot Cooking.
 Join the hundreds of thousands of people each month that learn from Lisa.

 Subscribe to her website, follow her on Instagram at @instantpot_cooking, follow her on Pinterest, Facebook, and find her on Youtube along with her 120,000+ subscribers at Tried Tested and True.
 She is also the author of the 175 recipe cookbook “I love my Instant Pot – Cooking for One.”
 Check out Lisa’s favorite Amazon products in her Amazon Storefront.
 She is passionate about giving home cooks confidence using their Instant Pots.